paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-045-uninspected-commercial-fishing-industry-vessels.md

 **(f)**

-(1) For purposes of this section and section 4503a, the term “built” means, with respect to a vessel, that the vessel’s construction has reached any of the following stages:
+(1) For purposes of this section and section 4503a,11 See References in Text note below. the term “built” means, with respect to a vessel, that the vessel’s construction has reached any of the following stages:

   (A) The vessel’s keel is laid.